BlueOS-community/Deploy-BlueOS-Extension/README.md

           image-name: 'something-creative'
 ```

 You may also wish to define some [GitHub Action Variables](https://docs.github.com/en/actions/learn-github-actions/variables), which can be modified later / by repository forkers without needing to change the action file.
-[ES-Alexander/QuickStart-Python-Extension](https://github.com/ES-Alexander/QuickStart-Python-Extension/blob/main/.github/workflows/deploy.yml) is an example of this.
+The [QuickStart-Python-Extension](https://github.com/BlueOS-Community/QuickStart-Python-Extension/blob/main/.github/workflows/deploy.yml) is an example of this.